 Written by Vignir.
 Edited by Alondra Silva Munoz.

-Fact 1: Vík í Mýrdal is a tiny village but has a lot to offer
+A tiny village with a lot to offer

 Although it has under 300 habitants and the surrounding county of Mýrdalur-valley has only 500 habitants, Vík is an important center for services in the region.
 It′s also situated in a beautiful site with quaint houses and a beautiful church overlooking the village.
 Another interesting thing about Vík is that it′s a fishing village without a harbor, but strong currents are close off the coast since it′s the open North Atlantic Ocean.
 The beach Víkurfjara can be visited there but beware of the strong currents and be careful not to get too close to the ocean.